 Non-Contact Food Thermometer – Infrared Thermometer

 An IR thermometer measures the temperature of a body or food without touching it, this means that you can obtain a temperature reading even at a greater distance.

-Applicable to those hard to reach areas or foods that are large and located in a harsh environments.
+Applicable to those hard-to-reach areas or foods that are large and located in harsh environments.
 It measures the amount of Infrared energy (emissivity) emitted by the food in concern.

 Be sure to follow the spot-to-distance ratio of the IR thermometer.
 This means that the smaller the surface size, the lesser (closer) the distance to position the IR thermometer.

 Read more in this link about IR thermometer >> IR thermometer calibration

 There are many types of food thermometers available but the way we use it are almost the same.
 Here are the general guidelines when using food thermometers:

 - For more accurate results, insert probes on the thickest part, usually the center.